Ten quick and easy tips that will help you deal with the hectic, unpredictable nature of nursing.

 Multi-tasking can be very advantageous when trying to get the most use out of the time you have.
 However, in a setting where mistakes can have major repercussions, it’s important to understand there is a time for multiple tasks at once and a time where one singular task requires your undivided attention.
 For example, when you’re preparing a patient’s medication, you shouldn’t also be going over your notes from a separate patient.
 You want to get the most out of your time, but patient care takes priority here.

 Being able to anticipate certain things can be a valuable time-management tool for all nurses.
-As I’ve mentioned before, there are some things that will come along that you couldn’t possibly anticipate, but there are also many things that you could.
-If you know that a patient will need a certain procedure, you can plan ahead by gathering all the necessary supplies beforehand.
+As I’ve mentioned before, some things will come along that you couldn’t possibly anticipate, but there are also many things that you could.
+If you know that a patient will need a certain procedure, you can plan by gathering all the necessary supplies beforehand.

 Take your breaks